 The fitness room is open during the building's hours of operation to participants ages 14+.
 Ages 14 - 16 must be accompanied by an adult 18+.
 Spectators are not permitted.
 Proper attire must be worn at all times.
 See the Fitness Room Policy for more details.

 The court can be used for racquetball or wallyball.
 Court reservations can be made seven calendar days in advance for no more than two hours at a time beginning at 7:30 am each day.
 The court is open and available for use during the building's hours of operation.

-The Winchester Dog Park, open to members only, is located in Jim Barnett Park, is open free to the public and offers two fenced sections (small dog area and large dog area) complete with play equipment, running water (April-October), picnic tables and more.
-Dog Park memberships are sold on a calendar year basis.
+The Winchester Dog Park, located in Jim Barnett Park, is open free to the public and offers two fenced sections (small dog area and large dog area) complete with play equipment, running water (April-October), picnic tables and more.

 - Kiwanis Par Course - Jim Barnett Park features a one-mile fitness trail consisting of 18-exercise stations of varying levels of performance including stretching, aerobic and muscle toning stations.